-The following graph sets forth the historical performance of the DIA based on the daily historical closing values from January 1, 2020 through June 12, 2025.
+The following graph sets forth the historical performance of the common stock of Tesla, Inc. based on the daily historical closing values from January 1, 2020 through June 13, 2025.
 We obtained the closing values below from Bloomberg L.P. ("Bloomberg").
 We have not undertaken any independent review of, or made any due diligence inquiry with respect to, the information obtained from Bloomberg.